lanl-ansi/PowerModelsDistribution.jl/docs/src/specifications.md

 ## Optimal Power Flow (OPF) with On-Load Tap Changers (OLTC)
-This problem is identical to `tp_opf`, except that all transformers are now modelled as on-load tap changers (OLTCs).
+This problem is identical to `mc_opf`, except that all transformers are now modelled as on-load tap changers (OLTCs).
 Each phase has an individual tap ratio, which can be either variable or fixed, as specified in the data model.
 ### Objective
 ```julia
 objective_min_fuel_cost(pm)